Impasse Surface of Differential-Algebraic Power System Models: An Interpretation Based on Admittance Matrices: Characterizing impasse surface

 We further interpret the conditions in Theorem \ref{thmimpasseexponent}.
-The condition regarding the generator stator circuit is general and trivial.
-For power network condition, $G_{ij}=0$ implies the network is lossless.
-This is reasonable as the study of voltage collapse mainly involves high-voltage transmission systems where the line conductance is very small and hence negligible.
-Meanwhile, $B_{ij}>0$ and $B_{ii}= -\sum\nolimits_{j=1,j\neq i}^n B_{ij}$ imply that the lines are inductive and charging capacitance is negligible compared to line susceptance, which is also reasonable for transmission systems.
-The load condition approximates the operating scenario where the active power loads are very small or behave like constant impedances, both of which indicate that active power loads have no contribution to the right-hand-side of \eqref{impassenetwineq}.
-In other words, reactive power loads are dominant factors in this case, which is a typical scenario for voltage stability analysis due to the strong coupling between voltage and reactive power in transmission systems.
+The generator circuit condition is general and trivial.
+The power network condition is a reasonable approximation for the situation in high-voltage transmission systems, where the lines are inductive (i.e., $B_{ij}>0$) with negligible conductance (i.e., $G_{ij}=0$) and the charging capacitance is negligible compared to line susceptance (i.e., $B_{ii}= -\sum\nolimits_{j=1,j\neq i}^n B_{ij}$).
+The load condition approximates such an operating scenario that the active power loads are very small or behave like constant impedances.
+It indicates that active power loads have no contribution to the right-hand-side of \eqref{impassenetwineq}, or in other words, the reactive power loads are the dominant factor.
+This also corresponds to a typical scenario for the voltage stability issues in transmission systems where the voltages are more strongly coupled with reactive powers than active powers.

 In general, Theorem~\ref{thmimpasseexponent} implies that the system is much less likely to suffer voltage collapse when the active power loads are constant impedances and reactive power load exponents are no less than one.
 Particularly, it proves Conjecture~\ref{conjimpasse} with even more relaxed conditions.
-Unlike Conjecture~\ref{conjimpasse}, Theorem~\ref{thmimpasseexponent} still holds if: 1) $G_{gi}> 0$ which corresponds to a lossy generator stator circuit; and 2) $P_{si}^0<0$ and $\alpha_i=2$ which corresponds to a ``negative load'' case that could be the result of demand-side management or high penetration of renewable energy.
+Unlike Conjecture~\ref{conjimpasse}, Theorem~\ref{thmimpasseexponent} still holds if: 1) $G_{gi}> 0$ which corresponds to a lossy generator circuit; and 2) $P_{si}^0<0$ and $\alpha_i=2$ which corresponds to a ``negative load'' case that could be the result of demand-side management or high penetration of renewable energy.

 Theorem~\ref{thmimpasseexponent} also relates to some existing findings on the impact of load exponents.
 For instance, it is observed in \cite{oluic2018nature} that it is highly difficult to find an event of hitting the impasse surface in case of constant-current loads (i.e., $\alpha_i=\beta_i=1$), which only occurs at an unrealistically heavy load level.
 It is proved in \cite{lesieutre1999existence} that the algebraic equation \eqref{DAEalg} exhibits at least one solution if $\alpha_i>1$ and $\beta_i>1$, $\forall i\in\mV_L$.
 The solution existence of algebraic equation almost indicates the non-singularity of algebraic Jacobian, except when the algebraic equation has a unique solution in some critical situations.
 Theorem~\ref{thmimpasseexponent} is consistent with these results with new insights.